 Zoho Campaigns – allows for up to 2000 subscribers and 12,000 emails on the free plan, and paid plans start at just $3.

 SendPulse – gives you up to 2,500 contacts and 15,000 emails per month, with paid plans starting at just $7.88.

-These aren’t the only free email marketing tools you can make use of – there are many other free options and plenty more that are paid-for options.
+These aren’t the only email marketing tools you can make use of – there are many other free options and plenty more that are paid-for options.
 As we always say – do your research and get the tool that provides you with the functionality that you need.

 Great email marketing tools will help you create engaging emails:

 - Look for drag and drop functionality, so that you’re not having to learn intricate design tools.

 - Be sure that you can send bulk emails, with the ability to personalise and target your emails to the customers you want to receive them.

 - Make sure that your chosen email marketing tool allows you to manage your contacts, segment email addresses into groups (segmented campaigns can see an increase in revenue of up to 760%!)

 - Can your tool help you to track the performance of your campaigns?

 - Ensure that your email marketing tool helps your emails to be seen and not end up in the spam folders of your recipients.